-Lithuania profile - Timeline - BBC News
+Lithuania profile

 1998 - Valdas Adamkus, a US citizen who spent nearly 50 years in exile, elected president.

 1999 - Controversial contract signed selling a controlling share in Lithuanian state oil company to the American energy group, Williams International.
-Conservative PM Rolandas Paksas resigns.
+Conservative Prime Minister Rolandas Paksas resigns.
 Andrius Kubilius becomes prime minister.

 2000 - General election returns another centre-right coalition government.
 Paksas reappointed prime minister, this time as a member of the Liberal Union.

-2001 July - Brazauskas becomes prime minister following collapse of coalition in squabble over privatisation and other economic reforms.
+2001 July - Algirdas Brazauskas becomes prime minister following collapse of coalition in squabble over privatisation and other economic reforms.
 He pledges to work to speed up EU and Nato membership.

 2002 November - Nato summit in Prague includes Lithuania on list of countries formally invited to join the alliance.